About The Practice

 About the Practitioner

-Daniel's career spans the full arc of the commercial internet — from building Citibank's first online credit card applications in 1996 through leading a startup's pivot between decentralized social networking protocols in 2023.
-Along the way, he's led product and digital strategy across sectors that rarely talk to each other: SaaS platforms (PhotoShelter), K-12 education publishing (Scholastic), cultural production for video games (Rockstar Games), global brand marketing (McCann/Intel), civic technology and participatory democracy (Project for Public Spaces, OpenPlans, Participatory Budgeting NYC), and next-generation distributed social apps (Planetary/Nos).
-This cross-sector range — combined with hands-on technical roots, expert people-centered design and creative innovation research methods, AI experience in computer vision, and millions in funding secured — is what sharpens the pattern recognition behind the practice.
-Daniel has seen enough cycles to know what's signal and what's noise.
+My career spans the full arc of the commercial internet — from building Citibank's first online credit card applications in 1996 through leading a startup's pivot between decentralized social networking protocols in 2023.
+Along the way, I've led product and digital strategy across sectors that rarely talk to each other: SaaS platforms (PhotoShelter), K-12 education publishing (Scholastic), cultural production for video games (Rockstar Games), global brand marketing (McCann/Intel), civic technology and participatory democracy (Project for Public Spaces, OpenPlans, Participatory Budgeting NYC), and next-generation distributed social apps (Planetary/Nos).
+That cross-sector range — combined with hands-on technical roots, people-centered design and creative innovation research methods, AI experience in computer vision, and millions in funding secured — is what sharpens the pattern recognition behind the practice.
+I've seen enough cycles to know what's signal and what's noise.

-A Zen practitioner bringing digital dharma mindfulness to tech, Daniel has spoken at the UN, White House OSTP, and top universities around the world on topics related to digital placemaking, participatory democracy, and social impact product leadership.
+I'm a Zen practitioner, and a contemplative grounding in digital dharma shapes how I approach technology and leadership.
+I've spoken at the UN, the White House Office of Science and Technology Policy, and universities across four continents on digital placemaking, participatory democracy, and social impact product leadership.

-Through his digital tech consulting practice and socially-engaged art, Daniel has worked with organizations across sectors to develop innovative approaches to responsible digital tech and placemaking.
-Now, he's building a community of practice to expand this work and create greater impact.
+Through this practice — and through socially-engaged art — I've worked with organizations across sectors to develop approaches to responsible technology and placemaking that actually hold up over time.
+Now I'm building a community of practice to carry this work further.

-If you're leading a mission-driven organization through digital challenges, or seeking to deepen your own practice in this work, we welcome a conversation about what's possible.
+If you're leading a mission-driven organization through digital challenges —or seeking to deepen your own practice in this work — I welcome a conversation about what's possible.